 Students go to the media center as a class on a flexible schedule.
-In addition to this, students may be sent to the media center at various times to check out or return books, and to browse or do research.
+In addition to this, students may be sent to the media center at various times to check out or return books and to browse or do research.
 Books are checked out for two weeks at a time.
 Students are responsible for all books they check out and must pay for any book they lose.
 Overdue notices are sent on a regular basis to help students be responsible for their books.
 Overdue notices are also periodically sent to parents via email to inform parents if their child has an overdue book.
 Parents can visit the media center to assist their child in book check-out from 7:15-7:40 a.m. if desired.
 Parents are welcome to come to the media center at any time to ask questions or volunteer!

-Reading Counts: Our school participates in the Scholastic Reading Counts (RC) Program (http://teacher.scholastic.com), which is designed to develop reading skills and motivate students to achieve reading success.
-At the beginning of the year, students in grades 2-5 take the Reading Inventory (RI) to determine their reading Lexile range (http://www.lexile.com).
-The Developmental Reading Assessment (DRA) is used to determine the reading level of younger students.
-Students then check out books in this range for reading, read the entire book, and take the corresponding quiz on the computer.
+READING COUNTS: Our school participates in the Scholastic Reading Counts (RC) Program (http://teacher.scholastic.com), which is designed to develop reading skills and motivate students to achieve reading success.
 Quiz results help assess and monitor reading progress.
 Various honors are given to students as they reach their personal Reading Counts goals.
 We urge parents to encourage their child to read or to read with their child nightly to support success in reading.